vuejs/v2.vuejs.org/src/guide/comparison.md

 We also try very hard to avoid bias.
 As the core team, we obviously like Vue a lot.
 There are some problems we think it solves better than anything else out there.
 If we didn't believe that, we wouldn't be working on it.
 We do want to be fair and accurate though.
 Where other libraries offer significant advantages, such as React's vast ecosystem of alternative renderers or Knockout's browser support back to IE6, we try to list these as well.

-We'd also like **your** help keeping this document up-to-date, because the JavaScript world moves fast!
-If you notice an innaccuracy or something that doesn't seem quite right, please let us know by [opening an issue](https://github.com/vuejs/vuejs.org/issues/new?title=Inaccuracy+in+comparisons+guide).
+We'd also like **your** help keeping this document up-to-date because the JavaScript world moves fast!
+If you notice an inaccuracy or something that doesn't seem quite right, please let us know by [opening an issue](https://github.com/vuejs/vuejs.org/issues/new?title=Inaccuracy+in+comparisons+guide).

 ## React